Xilinx/Xilinx_Base_Runtime/README.md

 For running docker containers of FPGA applications, there are several preconditions:
 1. Install Xilinx Alveo FPGA hardware (Alveo U200, Alveo U250 or Alveo U280) on server.
-2. Install XRT (Xilinx Runtime) on host.
+2. Install XRT (Xilinx Runtime) on host (script provided in this repo).
-3. Flash Shell for FPGA on host.
+3. Flash Shell for FPGA on host  (also included in script in this repo).
 4. Run docker FPGA container with privileged mode or mapping both management device and user device\*.
 > By default, Docker containers are “unprivileged” and cannot, for example, run a Docker daemon inside a Docker container.
 This is because by default a container is not allowed to access any devices, but a “privileged” container is given access to all devices (see the documentation on cgroups devices).
 If you want to limit access to a specific device or devices you can use the `--device` flag.
 It allows you to specify one or more devices that will be accessible within the container.
 For Xilinx Alveo FPGA, it has management function and user function.
 Docker will take these two functions as two devices for mapping.